maxemil/PhyloMagnet/README.md

-# Pipeline for combing through metagenomes (PhyloComb?)
+# Pipeline for combing through metagenomes (PhyloMagnet)
 ## looking for arbitrary lineages, using gene-centric assembly methods